pbradleylab/phylogenize/README.md

 All databases have been been annotated using UniRef50, UHGP, and the remaining entries without an annotation using [anvi'o](https://peerj.com/articles/1319/) and [kegg](https://www.genome.jp/kegg/pathway.html) ko.

-Databases can be downloaded manually and decompressed from [here]() or they can be downloaded and udecompressed using phylogenize's `phylogenize::download_zenodo_db("your/html/link/here.zip")`
+Databases can be downloaded manually and decompressed from the respective urls or they can be downloaded and udecompressed using phylogenize's `phylogenize::download.zenodo.db("your/html/link/here.zip")`.
+The default if no database is available is GTDB.
+If using a custom database, then all the database files must be placed into a directory called `package/inst/extdata/`.

 ## Running *phylogenize*

-Congratulations! *phylogenize* should now be installed.
+Congratulations! *phylogenize* should now be installed with your selected database.

 ### Running *phylogenize* using the R interface